How we can help you

 The Office of Communication & Public Affairs provides a wide range of communications services for faculty, staff and students.
 We can help you promote ongoing projects, exciting discoveries, notable accomplishments or community-specific needs.
 From advances in basic sciences to research-recruitment efforts to human-interest stories about the exceptional people within the School of Medicine, the content we produce and the stories we pitch to media span the field of biomedicine.

 Contacting the Office of Communication & Public Affairs

 To make the most of our services, please feel free to contact us (please use your stanford.edu email address).
 We welcome news regarding papers pending publication, recently launched research projects, newly awarded grants or upcoming events.
 Contacting our office as soon as you learn a journal has accepted a paper, rather than waiting for a publication date, is strongly recommended.
 A longer lead time ensures that our efforts are as effective as possible.

 If you are contacting us about an upcoming paper, please provide a short summary describing the paper's key findings, the name of the journal in which it will appear and the expected date of publication.
 If at all possible, please let us know about your research or project two to four weeks before the expected publication date.

 In presenting your story idea to us, please consider the following:

 - Does the result represent a significant advance in your field, or is it incremental?
 Are bigger results expected soon?

 - Is there an interesting angle that will capture the public’s interest, such as an unexpected finding or a practical application?

-- How does your research fit into other previous or ongoing work at H&S or the university at large?
+- How does your research fit into other previous or ongoing work at the School of Medicine or the university at large?